jacobjg20/card-game/ReadMe.txt

 Work on getting the community card data to the html page must transfer as JSON

-work on Table class object
+work on Table class object logic